Skip to main content

 Message size for audio files20 MB.

 1 The Sora 2 RPM quota only counts video job requests.
-Other types of requests are not rate-limited.
+Other types of requests aren’t rate-limited.
 2 Our current APIs allow up to 10 custom headers, which are passed through the pipeline and returned.
 Some customers now exceed this header count, which results in HTTP 431 errors.
 There’s no solution for this error, other than to reduce header volume.
 In future API versions, we won’t pass through custom headers.
 We recommend that customers don’t depend on custom headers in future system architectures.

 Quota limits are subject to change.